MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-overview.md

 | Application Id | The site's application Id. |
 | Org URL | The organization URL of the Microsoft Dataverse instance the site is associated with. |

+> [!NOTE]
+> For some of these details, you will be able to see when was the attribute last changed and who changed it.
+These attributes have an info icon beside them.
+You can click on it to see this information.
+E.g., clicking on the info icon beside Site Visibility will show when was it last modified and by whom.

 ## Security

 | Action | More Information |